Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 If you are looking for another alternative, check out the following options:

-All are fairly basic but the views and surround are just killing it.
-Who wouldn't want to wake up to this?
+All are fairly basic but the views and surroundings are just killing it.
+Who wouldn't want to wake up to these views!!

 Hillside Inn Batad